Karolína Muchová: 2024: US Open semifinal

-At the China Open, she reached her sixth WTA Tour final defeating Anna Blinkova, 30th seed Yuan Yue, Jaqueline Cristian, Cristina Bucșa, top seed and world No. 2, Aryna Sabalenka and fifth seed Zheng Qinwen.
-In the final, she lost to Coco Gauff in straight sets.
-Muchová continued to have good form at the Ningbo Open, overcoming qualifier Olivia Gadecki, Jacqeline Cristian and seventh seed Anna Kalinskaya to reach the semifinals, where she retired due to injury, after losing the first set to Mirra Andreeva.
+At the China Open, Muchová defeated Anna Blinkova, Yuan Yue, Jaqueline Cristian, Cristina Bucșa, without dropping a set, to reach the quarterfinals.
+She upset world No. 2 Aryna Sabalenka in three sets to reach the semifinals.
+She defeated No. 7 Zheng Qinwen in straight sets to make her second WTA 1000 final.
+She lost in the final to No. 6 Coco Gauff in straight sets.
+Muchová continued to have good form at the Ningbo Open.
+She overcame qualifier Olivia Gadecki, lucky loser Jaqueline Cristian and No. 12 Anna Kalinskaya to reach the semifinals.
+In the semifinals, she retired due to injury, after losing the first set to Mirra Andreeva.